-Primary sources are records created at the time of an event or experience, or as told by people who were present at the event such as those listed below:
+Primary sources are records created at the time of an event or experience, or as told by people who were present at the event such as:

-Watch this video for a quick overiew of primary sources and how to find them (2:50).
+Watch this video for a quick overview of primary sources and how to find them (2:50).

 The databases listed below have many or exclusively primary sources.
 Britannica Academic and MasterFile Premier have mainly secondary sources, but some primary sources can be found.
 Primary sources from our databases include maps, images, correspondence, journals, census records, archival films, newsreels and much more.